thekad/pasttle/README.rst

 * Server: Runs on python and needs a database (defaults to using SQLite) to store all the data.
 You want this if you are setting your own private pasttle instance
-* Client: These are just thin wrappers around curl, you can use this to post to a pasttle server
+* Client: Entirely written in bash.
+These are just thin wrappers around curl, you can use this to post to a pasttle server

 Installing pasttle-server